duncanmcclean/dotfiles/readme.md

 * `end` - Suspends local Homestead box
 * `talk` - Opens an SSH session with the Homestead box
 * `reprov` - Reprovisions + reloads the homestead box (to update changes on VM from `homestead.yaml`)
+* `homestead` - Changes directory into the Homestead sites directory

 ## Finder
 * `show` - Show hidden files in Finder